3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

-Based on this nonlinear sensing mechanism and 3D aperture engineering framework to process larger effective EM wave regions, FASP supports scalable super-resolution sensing for DOA estimation of coherent sources with additive layers (Fig.~\ref{fig_2}D).
-By setting CSR above 7~dB to facilitate robust detection during MSA training, increasing the FASP layers from 1 to 10 continuously improves angular resolution from a diffraction-limited $6.4^\circ$ to a super-resolved $0.6^\circ$, with the initial angular range initialized at $50^\circ$.
+Based on this nonlinear sensing mechanism and 3D aperture engineering framework to process larger effective EM wave regions, AE-DNN supports scalable super-resolution sensing for DOA estimation of coherent sources with additive layers (Fig.~\ref{fig_2}D).
+By setting CSR above 7~dB to facilitate robust detection during MSA training, increasing the AE-DNN layers from 1 to 10 continuously improves angular resolution from a diffraction-limited $6.4^\circ$ to a super-resolved $0.6^\circ$, with the initial angular range initialized at $50^\circ$.
 This performance also surpasses the single-aperture Rayleigh diffraction limit by a factor of $\sim$10.7 times and outperforms super-resolution diffraction neural networks (S-DNN) \cite{gaoSuperresolutionDiffractiveNeural2024}.
-The results verify that the $N$-layer FASP has the capability to achieve ${\sim}N$-fold angular resolution beyond the single-aperture diffraction limit.
-Further numerical evaluations of 5-layer FASP on varying meta-atoms at each layer from $23 \times 23$ to $92 \times 92$ also show the angular resolution 3$\sim$5 times higher than S-DNN (supplementary text 2.1).
-FASP maintains the detection energy efficiency above 1$\%$, even as the architecture scales beyond five layers.
+The results verify that the $N$-layer AE-DNN has the capability to achieve ${\sim}N$-fold angular resolution beyond the single-aperture diffraction limit.
+Further numerical evaluations of 5-layer AE-DNN on varying meta-atoms at each layer from $23 \times 23$ to $92 \times 92$ also show the angular resolution 3$\sim$5 times higher than S-DNN (supplementary text 2.1).
+AE-DNN maintains the detection energy efficiency above 1$\%$, even as the architecture scales beyond five layers.